alexZrAl/rcos-status-updates/spring_2019/week_15(Apr.15-19).md

 ## Obstacles

 - Server firewall is still blocking requests sent to the database server.
 We might have to put data on the server instead of another place.

+## misc.

+- due to merge conflicts, I deleted my fork of our main repository.
+From this point I will be pushing directly to the [main repository](https://github.com/phantomlei3/RPICourseTrends).